MajedAlghoul/inventory-management-system/README.md

     - Item Name: Describes Items

-    - Item Price: Gives Value TO Items
+    - Item Price: Gives Value To Items

     - Item Avalibility: Evaluates If The Item Can Be Ordered